· business · 6 min read

 Key AI technologies small businesses should understand

-• Generative AI / Large Language Models (LLMs): Tools like ChatGPT or Bard can draft copy, answer customer queries, summarize documents, and prototype workflows.
-See ChatGPT for examples.
+• Generative AI / Large Language Models (LLMs) - Tools like ChatGPT or Bard can draft copy, answer customer queries, summarize documents, and prototype workflows.
+See

-• Process automation / RPA: Robotic process automation helps with rule-based tasks-e.g., data entry, invoice matching, order confirmations.
-Platforms like Zapier or Make can connect apps without code (Zapier).
+• Process automation / RPA - Robotic process automation helps with rule-based tasks-e.g., data entry, invoice matching, order confirmations.
+Platforms like Zapier or Make can connect apps without code (

 Benefits and realistic expectations